 How can people get around the road closures?

-Pedestrian access is not restricted during the event however pedestrians are advised to take the utmost care when crossing the route and use an official crossing point where available; this will normally be an existing zebra crossing.
+Pedestrian access is not restricted during the event however pedestrians are advised to take the utmost care when crossing the route and use an existing crossing point where available; this will normally be an existing zebra crossing.
 If a pedestrian is unsure as the suitability of a crossing location they can ask an event steward for assistance.
-For locals travelling by bicycle, it is recommended to dismount at the road closure and take care when crossing the route, again using an official crossing point where available.
+For locals travelling by bicycle, it is recommended to dismount at the road closure and take care when crossing the route, again using an existing crossing point where available.

 We strongly recommend where possible to plan any journeys ahead of time.
-A full interactive route map including crossing points and travel advice will be available on our website a number of months ahead of the event to allow plenty of time for planning.
+A full interactive route map and travel advice will be available on our website a number of months ahead of the event to allow plenty of time for planning.
 In some instances, for residents living very close to the route, parking a short distance away ahead of the road closures may be advisable in order to make a particular journey without a detour.